-A recent study from the Safe Transportation and Research Education Center at UC Berkeley has found that obesity is a significant risk factor behind fatalities in car accidents.
+A recent study from the Safe Transportation and Research Education Center at UC Berkeley has found that obesity is a significant risk factor behind fatalities in car crashes.
 According to researchers, obese drivers and passengers are nearly 80% more likely to die when involved in a traffic collision.

 The study’s findings reveal a unique consequence of obesity, which affects more than a third of adults in America.
 Among the many risks posed by obesity and obesity-related conditions, such as heart disease, stroke, diabetes, and cancer, researchers are beginning to discover that obese Americans also face elevated risks as vehicle occupants when compared to drivers and passengers who weigh less.